lelsheri/system-v10/erpnext/docs/user/manual/en/using-erpnext/articles/tree-master-renaming.md

 #Tree Master Renaming

 There are various master which are maintained in tree structure.
-Click [here](/docs/user/manual/en/setting-up/articles/managing-tree-structure-masters.html) to learn more about tree structured masters in ERPNext.
+Click [here](/docs/user/manual/en/setting-up/articles/managing-tree-structure-masters.html) to learn more about tree structured masters in Revalue ERP.

 Following are the steps to be followed for renaming ID of a master which is maintained in tree structure.
 Let's rename an Account for the instance.